ZawojWeb/Music-Player/README.md

-# Musci player created in React
+# Music player created in React

   Music and img is taken from : https://chillhop.com/